 If I incorporate, will I need to do anything each year to keep the corporation in good standing?

 Yes.
 An annual report filed with the Secretary of State in Rhode Island is required each year listing the address of the business and the current shareholder/member.
-Typically, an Providence lawyers prepare this report and update the corporate minute book by preparing the minutes of the annual meeting.
+Typically, RI lawyers prepare this report and update the corporate minute book by preparing the minutes of the annual meeting.

 Citations and Statistics: